 Option 3: The Classic Chip Shot

-There are times when getting club behind the ball will make a putt or shot with hybrid too dicey, and putting is not an option.
+There are times when getting the club behind the ball will make a putt or shot with a hybrid too risky, and putting is not an option.
 This is when you'll turn to a classic chip shot with a wedge or a short iron.
 While it carries more risk than the other two options, it's a necessary skill.

 How to Execute a Basic Chip from the Apron